PanDAWMS/panda-yoda/README.md

 - `run_directory`: (experimental) if `run_elsewhere` is set, this is the directory in which `run_script` will be launched in the `subprocess.Popen`.
 - `run_elsewhere`: (experimental) boolean that if set, triggers the running of AthenaMP in a custom directory specified by `run_directory`.
 - `logs_to_stage`: (experimental) A comma separated list of globs (globs can include wildcards `*`) that specifies the files to copy from the `run_directory` to the yoda working directory for capture by Harvester which tarballs log files for PanDA upload.
+- `jobmods`: A comma separated list of modules that modify the panda job definition.
+These modules need to live in the `pandayoda/jobmod` directory of the repo.
+Current jobmods include:
+   - `no_file_validation`: This simply adds the command line option `--fileValidation=False` to your job to reduce runtime by skipping the file validation
+   - `remove_dbrelease`: This searches the command line arguments for the transformation and removes any `--DBRelease=` option.
+   - `shorten_input_evnt_file_list`: This searches the command line arguments and includes only one file in the `--inputEVNTFile=` command line argument.
+This is used for JumboJobs because the job definition includes EVERY input file on the command line and Athena will try to open them all if you include them there.
+Therefore, this removes all but the first file.
+   - `unlimited_athenamp_messages`: This adds python code to extend the allowed number of Athena messages that can be printed.
+This is helpful when debugging Athena.

 ## [MPIService]
 - `default_message_buffer_size`: controls the MPI Message size limits in mpi4py.
 Current recommended value is `10000000`.